trifork/cheetah-example-flink/AvroSqlApplicationMode/README.md

 This repository contains a templated flink job.
 Processing is handled by Apache Flink which is a statefull scalable stream processing framework.
 You can find more information about Apache Flink [here](https://flink.apache.org/).

-The flink job consumes messages from a kafka topic with simple messages, enriches these messages and publishes the enriched messages on another kafka topic.
+The flink job consumes messages from a kafka topic with simple avro messages, apply a sql query on these message and push out to a sink the filtered messages in selectable format.
+The job also infer the metadata of the input kafka message from the schema registry, take the last valid registry and apply the same to the sink messages.

 ## Project structure